How to manage 2 kinds of crypto day trading stress

 And if you wait long enough, you might find yourself seeking relief with a nice fat buy at what turns out to be the top.

-That’s when needing to have a position can halve your account.
+That’s when needing to have a position can damage your account, and your confidence.

 Life is filled with stress of one kind or another.
 Especially when it comes to money.